 JOANNA CHARLES, originally from Swanesa, studied Psychology with Clinical and Health Psychology BSc, Foundations of Clinical Psychology MSc and has completed a PhD in Health Economics at IMSCaR.

 To get a taste of what life as a postgraduate student in the School of Psychology is like, you may also want to read the profiles of some of our current and past Postgraduate students.

 This course can be completed in one or two years, depending whether you take on full-time or part-time status.
 The course takes a full calendar year, as Semester III is dedicated to the analyses and writing of the thesis.
 Classes and meetings occur during working hours 5 days a week.
 You must complete all of the components of the course to receive the MSc degree.

-UK applicants should normally have a BPS-accredited undergradute degree or a conversion degree in Psychology, usually with a 2:2 or equivalent.
+UK applicants should normally have a BPS-accredited undergradute degree or a conversion degree in Psychology, with at least 2(ii) or equivalent.
 Applicants with degrees of an equivalent standard in a closely-related discipline, including qualified health professionals (e.g. clinical psychologists, psychiatrists, occupational therapists) who have relevant clinical experience, will also be considered.